 - The reasons for building canals in the 18th and 19th centuries

 - To compare life then and life today

-- To ask and answer historical questions in order to understand the place of the locality in British and global contexts
+- To ask and answer historical questions in order to understand the place of the canals in British and global contexts

 At The Lock and Weir